-Yes, you must have a High School Diploma or GED or its equivalent to be a Surrogate with our program.
+Yes, you must have a High School Diploma, GED or its equivalent.

-Can I be on public assistance, such as welfare, and become a Surrogate?
+Can I be on public assistance become a Surrogate?

 Does my insurance need to cover surrogacy?

 No, it doesn’t, though you are likely to be matched quicker with a family if it does.
 Surrogate health insurance is very expensive and often not in some Intended Parent’s budget.
-You should check to see if your current insurance excludes surrogate pregnancies by calling the customer service line and asking to speak with a manager who understands complicated pregnancy benefits.
+You should check to see if your current insurance excludes surrogate pregnancies by reviewing your explanation of benefit or coverage.

 Do I need to have a medical examination to become a Surrogate?

-Yes, fertility clinics will require that you pass a medical and psychological screening before you are accepted as a Surrogate for their client.
-You must also sign a medical release so the fertility doctor can check your medical history to check for any history of physical or mental problems and what types of prescription medicine you may have taken.
+Yes, fertility clinics will require that you pass a medical and psychological screening before you are accepted as a Surrogate for their patient.
+You must also sign a medical release for your pregnancy and delivery records to be reviewed.

 Must I be married to be a Surrogate?